holochain/holochain/docs/specs/src/hwp_3_correctness.md

   Carol and David are both members of the group, and Carol commits a change which removes David, and David commits a change which removes Carol from the group.
-With no global time clock to trust, who's change wins?
+With no global time clock to trust, whose change wins?
 An application can set up a small pool of witnesses and configure their countersigning session to require M 50% of N) and whichever action the witnesses sign first would prevent the other action from getting